 The U.S. Department of Veterans Affairs (VA) notes that those exposed to AFFF can also suffer from illnesses such as asthma, fertility issues, high blood pressure, fetal and child development changes, and an increased risk of thyroid disease.
 Compensation is only available for these additional issues if the sufferer has also been diagnosed with one of the cancers on this list.

 Many people who are suffering from these serious conditions after AFFF exposure have initiated legal action to recover their losses.
-If you have questions about your legal rights, reach out to a dedicated AFFF lawsuit lawyer today.
+If you have questions about your legal rights, contact a dedicated AFFF lawsuit lawyer today.

 The Firefighting Foam Multidistrict Litigation (MDL) is Created